 Our average class size is 19 students.
-Eighty-five percent of our classes have 29 or fewer students.
+85 percent of our classes have 29 or fewer students.

 Professional staff in the office of Student Support Services are available to ensure that students receive all of the benefits of a comprehensive selection of services.
 The office also provides advising and advocacy for students with disabilities and support for students who seek advice on academic strategies.
 Services, advising, and accommodations are always the result of an active partnership between students and Student Support Services staff.